lhartley870/taking-care-of-quizness/README.md

 * As a user of the site, I want to see what the site is all about and how the quiz works.
 * As a user of the site, I want to be able to easily navigate the site.
 * As a user of the site, I want some interim feedback on how I'm doing before I finish all the quiz questions.
-* As a user of the site, I want to know which round or rounds were my best round or rounds as well as my overall score.
+* AAs a user of the site, I want some interesting feedback when I complete a quiz, beyond just knowing what my total score was.
 * As a user of the site, I want to have the opportunity to complete more than one set of quiz questions during my visit.
 * As a user of the site, I don't want to be given the same set of questions twice during my visit.
-* As a user of the site, I want some useful links to write my own quiz and improve my general knowledge.
+* As a user of the site, I want some useful links related to quizzing to continue my quizzing experience.
 * As a user of the site, I want a comforting familiar layout as I go through the site with an attractive colour scheme and imagery to accompany my quiz experience.

 ## Wireframes